Srvinhub/carton/README.en.md

 `carton` is a desktop client powered by `sing-box`.
 The project aims to stay as close as possible to the official SFM experience in interaction flow and information layout, while focusing on high performance and a few practical extra features.

+The project currently targets `Windows` and `Linux`.
+There are no plans to publish a `macOS` version, because SFM already exists on macOS.

 The project is still in an early stage, but its direction is already clear:

 - Keep the experience close to official SFM to reduce migration cost